adiprerepa/Realtime-Andropia/README.md

 Overview :
-  This project's purpose is to make a real time game where 2 players (beta) can play a game (designed by Akshay) together on a 2 dimensional map.
+  This project's purpose is to make a real time game where 2 players (beta) can play a game together on a 2 dimensional map.
 The connections are established through UDP connections, where the server does not need to send a confirmation packet, and thus, the connections are simpler (and maybe faster).
 The map is stored as a set of rectangle postitions on the server, and whenever a client presses the W, A, S, or D keys, it modifies the x and y coordinates which